Matixo55/web-scraper/readme.md

 ```
 docker-compose up -d --build
 ```
-+ WARNING - after first build test might fail (depends on users hardware).
++ WARNING - after first build test might fail (depends on users' hardware).
 You can rerun them to ensure everything is correct.
-+ If modified database/tables format or propeties, before rebuilding use:
++ If modified database/tables format or properties, before rebuilding use:
 <br>(this will delete previous requests from database)
 ```
 docker-compose down -v